Kotlin/kotlin-by-example/examples/07_Delegation/01_delegationPattern.md

 </div>

-In Kotlin it's easy to delegate method calls without any boilerplate.

-1. The interface SoundBehaviour is defined.
-Later there will be one class that implements the method and another will also have the interface, but just delegates the method call.
+1. The interface `SoundBehavior` with one method is defined.
-2. The class ScreamBehavior and RockAndRollBehavior actually implement the method.
+2. The classes `ScreamBehavior` and `RockAndRollBehavior` implement the interface and contain own implementations on the method.
-3. The class TomAraya and ElvisPresley just delegate the methods defined by the interface SoundBehaviour to the responsible implementation.
-But does not need any boilerplate to delegate the method call at all.
+3. The classes `TomAraya` and `ElvisPresley` also implement the interface, but not the method.
+Instead, they delegate the method calls to the responsible implementation.
+The delegate object is defined after the `by` keyword.
+As you see, no boilerplate code is required.
-4. Call makeSound() on tomAraya of type TomAraya or elvisPresley of type ElvisPresley and it is delegated to the associated class
+4. When `makeSound()` is called on `tomAraya` of type `TomAraya` or `elvisPresley` of type `ElvisPresley`, the call is delegated to the corresponding delegate object.